-For graduate students creating a CV (Curriculum Vitae) is one of the most important tasks in your academic job search.
-A Curriculum Vitae, Latin for “course of life”, is referred to as a CV or vita.
+For graduate students, creating a CV (Curriculum Vitae) is one of the most important tasks in your academic job search.
+CVs are required to apply for further graduate studies, scientific research, post-docs and academic positions.
 Like a resume, it is a summary of your skills, experience, and education, however, it contains more detail and is often longer than two pages.
-CVs are required to apply for graduate school, scientific research, and academic positions.

 Resume or CV - What is the Difference?

 What's the Difference?

 |Audience||Fellow Academics in your field of study||Employers who hire for a wide variety of positions|

 |Purpose||Applying for a job in academic or medical fields||Applying for a job in most non-academic sectors|

 |Goal||To display your academic credentials and accomplishments in great detail||To demonstrate that you have the experience and skills necessary to succeed within the position you are seeking|

 |What Employers See||A big picture of you as a person and your scholarly potential||A compelling introduction of your experiences and skills|